 Normally I make the sauce and give each person a small bowl to dip the lamb in, that is how Dave does it. 🙂

-Recently though I served the sauce (reduced to a syrup) with steamed vegetables, a creamy french style potato puree and the cutlets of course.
+Here though, I served the sauce (reduced to a syrup) with steamed vegetables and a creamy french style potato puree bed for the cutlets.